 Like the paths that roam over this building these elements lead away from the idea of ‘object’ and its correlative sanctifying, towards fields of multiple associations that are anticipative of the necessity of change.
 They lead to a pliable and porous organism that promotes multiple & alternative forms of thought.

-Together they form a place to nurture and experience the convergence and re-positioning of the endless stream of ideas, passion and craft that is art.
 Design Team: Peter Boronski and Jean-loup Baldacci; Assisted by: AKio Takatsuka, Nicolas Wehrung, Machi Ikuta Structure consultant: Bernard Schmitt & Cécile Plumier M&E consultant: Takafumi Wada, Raoul Nicolas Rush Hour Extra Team: Christophe Atamaniuk, Matthieu Bonato, Michael Pepper, Luke Jackson, Atsuki Ayama Special Thanks: Lyli Chung, Shih-Yuan Wang, Yuki UCHIDA